pilosophos/pilosophos.github.io/src/writing/linguistic-confusion.md

 That is not to say "soup" cannot be defined.
 Sometimes soup has a pretty concrete definition, like when you're at a restaurant looking at soup section of the menu.
 In this context, "soup" refers to everything listed on the menu, and nothing that's off the menu.
 But obviously, that definition only applies in the context of this particular restaurant.

 ### The dictionary

+## How should "What is X" problems be approached?

 <aside class="border border-yellow-500 bg-yellow-500/10 rounded p-3 my-3 flex items-center">
   <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="currentColor" class="me-3 fill-yellow-400" viewBox="0 0 16 16" role="img" aria-label="Warning:">